IP & Copyright

-Supreme Court Wrestles ISP Copyright Liability: What’s New?
+Supreme Court Tackles ISP Copyright Liability: Cox v.
+Sony

 Everyone figured the Supreme Court would punt on Cox v.
 Sony, leaving internet service providers to continue their precarious dance with copyright infringement.
 But today, the justices looked ready to actually *decide* something, and it might not be the win Cox was banking on.